 The country is a Member State of the Schengen Area.
 Therefore, all citizens of the EU, the Nordic Passport Union, Switzerland and Liechtenstein can enter and stay in Germany without any Visa.
 It is however, mandatory to travel with either a valid national identification card or passport.
 The document should be valid for the whole duration of the stay in Germany.
 For non-EU and non-EEA citizens, a Visa is required when entering or passing through Germany (transit).
 Non-European have the possibility to enter Germany for a duration of 90 days if they have a Schengen Visa (valid for 6 months).
 After the 90 days, the non-EU citizen would have to wait for 6 months to be able to enter Germany again.

-The Ministry of Foreign Affairs website informs travelers about possible dangerous areas.
+The Ministry of Foreign Affairs of your home country informs travelers about possible dangerous areas.
 Moreover, it offers advice in terms of security and the formalities of entry and stay.

 Stay tuned about exhibitions, concerts and events, local restaurants and transportation and start feeling like a local in no time through these helpful and free apps: DB Navigator, Deutsche Bahn, Listen German, Monument Tracker, Komoot.
 The festivals, concerts, must see and unique events not to be missed in Germany.